 Oxford is technically a city and Cambridge a town, but in fact both are relatively small and compact places to live, easily navigable on foot or (as is very popular) by cycling.

-Highly picturesque, they’re both characterized by attractive historic architecture and rivers running through the city centers – where you’ll find students in training for inter-college rowing contests or the annual Oxford-Cambridge boat race, perhaps the one day each year when Oxbridge rivalry becomes most heated.
+Highly picturesque, they’re both characterized by attractive historic architecture and rivers running through the city centers, where you’ll find students in training for inter-college rowing contests or the annual Oxford-Cambridge boat race.
+The latter is perhaps the one day each year when Oxbridge rivalry becomes the most heated.

-Oxford and Cambridge are also both close to the UK capital; London is about an hour on the train from Oxford, and slightly less from Cambridge.
-In terms of differences between the two locations, there’s a general consensus that Cambridge is a little prettier, while Oxford has a bit more going on – but of course this may depend on who you ask!
+Oxford and Cambridge are also both close to the UK capital.
+London is about an hour on the train from Oxford, and slightly under an hour from Cambridge.
+In terms of differences between the two locations, there’s a general consensus that Cambridge is a little prettier, while Oxford has a bit more going on – but of course this may depend on who you ask.

 Fees & living costs